The Art Of Displaying Candles

 I’ve typically used jar candles in the past, but now I sometimes order the candles with faux flames because they’re safer to use.

-Using Votive Candles In A Muffin Tin:
+Use Votive Candles In A Muffin Tin

-It’s fun to use red votive candles around the holidays in fun unique containers.
+It’s fun to use red votive candles around the holidays in fun, unique containers.

 These votive candles are in snowflake-shaped glass candle holders.
 They’re surrounded by little silver hearts, along with vintage decor.

 This type of arrangement looks especially nice at Christmastime.
+The art of candle display during the holidays can be shown off in so many versatile ways.

-Candle Surrounded By Garlands Of Beads:
+Candle Surrounded By Garlands Of Beads

 I placed this vintage bowl on one of the tiny quilts I made years ago.
 Then I added a candle in the middle of the bowl and wound Christmas tree garlands around it.